What is critical care?

 NHS England has noted the demand for level-2 (high dependency) and level-3 (intensive care) critical care will continue to grow in the long term.
 A growing and ageing population, and advances in medical technology, will increase the need for critical care services that can support more specialised and complex procedures such as bone marrow transplants, solid organ transplants and arterial thrombectomy (removing blood clots).

-A wide range of NHS hospitals have CCUs, though beds numbers are higher in larger hospitals and specialist hospitals, such as the Royal Brompton and Harefield NHS Foundation Trust, that perform very complex medical and surgical procedures (see Figure 3).
+A wide range of NHS hospitals have CCUs, though beds numbers are higher in larger hospitals and specialist hospitals that perform very complex medical and surgical procedures (see Figure 3).

 Critical care and private hospitals